Dero123/dlinden-BinaryNumbersInCSharp/README.md

 For each of the following, specify if the resulting calculation will result in an Overflow, Underflow, or No Error.

-* Using 4-bit signed integers: 4 + 4 - ANSWER HERE
+* Using 4-bit signed integers: 4 + 4 - No Error
-* Using 4-bit signed integers: 0 - 4 - ANSWER HERE
+* Using 4-bit signed integers: 0 - 4 - No Error
-* Using 4-bit signed integers: -7 - 2
+* Using 4-bit signed integers: -7 - 2 - Underflow
-* Using 6-bit signed integers: 30 + 2
+* Using 6-bit signed integers: 30 + 2 - Overflow
-* Using 6-bit signed integers: 0 - 32
+* Using 6-bit signed integers: 0 - 32 - Underflow
-* Using 6-bit signed integers: 14 - 16
+* Using 6-bit signed integers: 14 - 16 - No Error

 ## Submit your Work